đŻ Segmentation in the CDP

 3. Custom Calculated Attributes

 These are advanced logic-based attributes built during onboarding to reflect your business goals.
+Customers using SBS can configure these themselves.
 Example:

 Building a segment is straightforward and entirely visual.